andis-sprinkis/snippet/asm_att_intel_differences.md

         movq $0xFF, %rax
         ```

-- Size of the operands in the opname of instructions:
+- Size of the operands in the opname of the instructions:

     In AT&T Assembly the opnames contain size of the operands.